Language-Family Adapters for Low-Resource Multilingual Neural Machine Translation: Abstract

 \section{Abstract}

-Massively multilingual models pretrained on abundant corpora with self-supervision achieve state-of-the-art results in a wide range of natural language processing tasks.
-In machine translation, multilingual pretrained models are often fine-tuned on parallel data from one or multiple language pairs.
-Multilingual fine-tuning improves performance on medium- and low-resource languages but requires modifying the entire model and can be prohibitively expensive.
-Training a new set of adapters on each language pair or training a single set of adapters on all language pairs while keeping the pretrained model's parameters frozen has been proposed as a parameter-efficient alternative.
-However, the former do not permit any sharing between languages, while the latter share parameters for all languages and have to deal with negative interference.
-In this paper, we propose training \textit{language-family adapters} on top of a pretrained multilingual model to facilitate cross-lingual transfer.
-Our model consistently outperforms other adapter-based approaches.
-We also demonstrate that language-family adapters provide an effective method to translate to languages unseen during pretraining.
+Large multilingual models trained with self-supervision achieve state-of-the-art results in a wide range of natural language processing tasks.
+Self-supervised pretrained models are often fine-tuned on parallel data from one or multiple language pairs for machine translation.
+Multilingual fine-tuning improves performance on low-resource languages but requires modifying the entire model and can be prohibitively expensive.
+Training a new adapter on each language pair or training a single adapter on all language pairs without updating the pretrained model has been proposed as a parameter-efficient alternative.
+However, the former does not permit any sharing between languages, while the latter shares parameters for all languages and is susceptible to negative interference.
+In this paper, we propose training \textit{language-family adapters} on top of mBART-50 to facilitate cross-lingual transfer.
+Our approach outperforms related baselines, yielding higher translation scores on average when translating from English to 17 different low-resource languages.
+We also show that language-family adapters provide an effective method to translate to languages unseen during pretraining.